Ken Robert Lozoway

 Ken's images have also been published in a variety of specialty books, brochures, scientific reports and newsletters.
 His Fine Art prints have also generated interest from a number of corporate and private clients.

-Ken R. Lozoway, B.Sc in Zoology
+Ken R. Lozoway, B.Sc Honours Zoology, RPBIO, PPOC, PPOBC

 Email: [email protected]

 Beginning with a Kodak Brownie Hawkeye camera at the age of 13, he began using his Fathers German Super Paxette 35mm SLR Range Finder and later a Pentax Spotomatic 35mm SLR camera.
 The cameras provided his initial introduction to photography.
 Since those inauspicious beginnings, the camera equipment has changed and so did his knowledge and skills as a photographer.
 Mostly self taught and learning from trial and error, Ken soon realized that his interest in nature photography was becoming a passion.
-Knowledge and skills initially grew through friendships formed with other ameteure photographers.
+Knowledge and skills initially grew through friendships formed with other amateur photographers.

 In 1980 he met Mike Gluss and Kris Khan, two Principals behind the inception of the Western Pacific Academy of Photography.
 As the friendship grew Ken was offered the opportunity to join the trade school venture as an Associate.
 Between 1981-1984 exposure to several incredibly interesting and highly skilled Professional Photographers provided invaluable opportunities to further expand his knowledge and skills.
 Most notable were individual mentors including Yorne Svendson, Ted Grant, Cole Weston, Sherman Hines, Courtney Milne and Freeman Patterson.
 He has also held accreditation with Professional Photographers of Canada and The Association of Professional Photographers of BC.